thegridprotocol/spec-core/identity.md

-# The Grid - Identity - Client to Server API
+# The Grid - Identity API

 **WARNING**: This document is Work in Progress.
 Attempts at implementations are encouraged and will be supported.
 Reviews and comments are also welcome.